Banning, California: World War II

 During World War II, Banning was the site of the 1,000-bed Banning General Hospital.
 It supported training at the Desert Training Center and was later used as a naval convalescent hospital.
 The facilities were dismantled in 1948.

 In 1942 the citizens of Banning raised funds for the purchase of an M3 Stuart tank to support the war effort.
-After the war the tank was given to the South African defense force.
+After the war the tank was given to the South African Defence Force.
 The tank, named "City of Johannesburg", is preserved at a local museum in Richmond, Natal Province, South Africa.

 Geography

 Banning is located at 33°55′54″N 116°53′51″W (33.931729, -116.897557).

 According to the United States Census Bureau, the city has a total area of 23.1 sqmi, all of it land.

 Banning's elevation is approximately 2,300 ft above sea level, which gives it a cooler climate in contrast to the county seat of Riverside at 800 ft above sea level and the Coachella Valley of the Colorado Desert to the east.

 Banning is traversed by the San Andreas Fault which created the pass in which the city is situated.

 Banning is 25 mi west of Palm Springs and 100 mi east of Los Angeles.